OSSU Blog 1 - Progress Update from October 18, 2025 until January 24, 2026

 You'll come across a calculus example with a derivative during one of the lectures but don't worry if you haven't taken calculus yet.
 You don't need to know that specific topic to do well in the course, as it doesn't show up on problem sets.

 The problem sets were good practice for me.
 Each one took me between 1-3 hours.
 They were well-designed, utilizing knowledge from the lectures.
-With the exception of one part of the last problem set, whichI feel like could have been better defined.
+With the exception of one part of the last problem set, which I feel like could have been better defined.

 Test files are included, so I was able to test my code.
-But the test files works only for Python version 3.9 and below.
+But the test files work only for Python version 3.9 and below.
 I had to create a lower version Python environment to accomodate for this.

 Maybe see if you can do the problem sets to test your knowledge and only then watch the related lectures if you get stuck.
-You can also look up the solution on my GitHub if you get truly stuck.
+You can also look up the solution on my GitHub if you truly get stuck.

 Overall I am happy with what I've accomplished so far.
 I'm averaging about 18.57 hours each week of total effort on OSSU.
 For my next run, I'm aiming for closer to 20 hours each week.
 But maybe I'll take 2 courses instead of 3 concurrently, not sure yet.